-Rebuild the Hood's purpose is to "Revitalize Distressed Neighborhoods via investment in Small Businesses and Real Estate."
-What was initially created as a stand alone event in 2017, Rebuild the Hood has now morphed into a full service organization that is dedicated to the economic growth and sustainability of distressed and impoverished neighborhoods in the Chicagoland area.
+Rebuild the Hood's purpose is to "Revitalize Distressed Communities via investment in Small Businesses and Real Estate."
+What was initially created as a stand-alone event in 2017, Rebuild the Hood has now morphed into a full-service organization that is dedicated to the economic growth and sustainability of distressed and impoverished neighborhoods in the Chicagoland area.

 Meet The Team

 Meet the individuals who make it all happen!
 The Rebuild The Hood team cares deeply about our purpose and we are heavily invested in the growth of the organization and subsequently our communities.
 Our leadership team reflects a group of diverse individuals with breadth and depth of experience across the organization.

 Chenise Offord, a native Chicagoan that grew up in the Chatham neighborhood, is a graduate of Robert Morris University with a degree in Paralegal Studies and a seasoned business professional with over 13 years of experience in training, management and real estate.
 Working primarily in real estate law, she serviced clients such as Bank of America, JP Morgan Chase and Wells Fargo.
 While working at law firms, her love of real estate grew tremendously.
 She began to have aspirations of helping others obtain homes and wealth through real estate.